IISERM/egg-paratha/docs/index.md

 # Egg Paratha

-A weekly discussion group dealing with Exploring Physics using Code, organized by the members of Phi@i.

 ## Previous Iterations
 Egg-Paratha initially was concieved in 2021 by [Akshay](https://github.com/20akshay00/) and [Dhruva](https://github.com/DhruvaSambrani/) as a means to encourage discussion on research-oriented computational physics techniques.
 Unfortunately, it had a short life as the semester took over our time and motivation dwindled.
 The few sessions held during that time can be found [here](old/index.md).